benschaf/kaesekaestchen/TESTING.md

 The biggest takeaway from the browser testing is that the background blur elements render differently on different browsers.
 This is not a big issue as it is not very noticeable.

+None of the observed differences have signigicantly changed upon running the css file through [autoprefixer](https://autoprefixer.github.io/).

 ## Responsiveness

 I've tested my deployed project on multiple devices to check for responsiveness issues.